opticsfoundry/Kicad-Library-Optics/README.md

 ![kigithub path](img/kigithub-path.png)

-6. Add another one and name it `KICAD_OPTICSFOUNDRY_OPTICS`, for the path click on folder icon and go to the path which the library has been downloaded then select `Optics` folder.
+6. Add another one and name it `KICAD_FIREFLY_OPTICS`, for the path click on folder icon and go to the path which the library has been downloaded then select `Optics` folder.
 As shown in following pictures,

 ![select path](img/path-for-library.png)